-The authorities have been to-ing and fro-ing over the past few years about the best way to remove a tick, but a method we’ve tried and tested for years, and has worked every time, is to apply Lyclear cream (a scabbies ointment bought over the counter at a chemist).
+The best way to remove a tick, but a method we’ve tried and tested for years is to freeze it off with a little freeze spray or apply Lyclear cream (a scabies ointment bought over the counter at a chemist).

-- Leave the tick to fall off (this can take up to 24 hours) or remove it with fine-tipped tweezers.
+- After treating with one of the above methos, leave the tick to fall off (this can take up to 24 hours) or remove it with fine-tipped tweezers.

 - Follow up with a disinfectant such as Soov - an itch relief gel with antiseptic properties for insect stings and bites.